-Some items cannot be recycled in a curbside or drop-off program, therefore the District provides suggestions for Recycling Outlets for Common Items, Outlets for Odd Items, and Appliance Recycling.
+Some items cannot be recycled in a curbside or drop-off program, therefore the District provides suggestions for Recycling & Reuse Outlets for other items.

 Hamilton County has recycling containers available for loan for your group, organization, church or club to use for Event Recycling.

 If you want to do even more, learn how to Reduce, Reuse, Recycle and get ideas for Reducing Waste at Home.
-Or join a class and take part in the Master Recycler Program.
 You and/or your family can also take a Recycling Pledge.